Alokkumar-8467/Docker/README.md

 ### Deployment process before containers?
 Artifact and instructions handed over to Ops team
 Ops team handles installing and configuring apps and its dependencies

+### Problem before containers
+Installations and configurations done directly on the server's OS.